TKahyo/PRS-ensemble-pipeline/README.md

 # License
 This repository is released under the MIT License.

-# License
-This repository is released under the MIT License.

 🔗 Third-party Software
 This pipeline relies on external tools:
 LVpocket